jailctf/pyjailbreaker/jailbreak/gadgets/README.md

 #returns a string object representing the code generated, or throws an error with the closest string object (closest == least restriction violations)
 #params (can be empty) are for the last gadget in the gadget chain (aka the one requested by the user), and are python code in string form for flexibility
+#NOTE: all params passed are unverified since it is direct user given code and is deemed usable out of the box
 chain = jailbreak.<gadget function name>(<param1>, ...)
 ```